 - EYFS and KS1 follow the RWI phonics and reading programme.
-This gives our children a great foundation to reading, which is then taken into Year 1 and carried into Year 2 if needed. - Every child reads to their class teacher (KS1/LKS2 once and UKS2 once a fortnight) allowing teachers to monitor their progress and identify next steps.
-Vulnerable readers are highlighted and intervention is put in place. - The process of intervention is 'keep up not catch up'. - Whole class reading sessions provide opportunities to expose children to a range of high quality texts e.g archaic texts, texts with complex plots etc. In these sessions, teachers use discussions and questioning to develop children's comprehension skills and love of reading for pleasure. - Reading is seen as an essential element of each English unit of study.
-All staff understand the importance of the explicit teaching of reading skills and four core reading behaviours- fluency, stamina, self-regulation, active reading. - Reading is prioritised across the wider curriculum and opportunities for children to apply their reading skills are planned for and utilised across a wide range of subjects. - The schools participate in national events designed to develop a love of reading, such as World Book Day, National Poetry Day and Roald Dahl Day - The Pawsome Gang is embedded throughout all year groups and key stages ensuring children understand different question types and the strategies needed to tackle each question - The children all take home an appropriate reading book matched to their reading ability.
+This gives our children a great foundation to reading, which is then taken into Year 1 and carried into Year 2 if needed. - Every child reads to their class teacher (KS1 and Y3 once and Y4,Y5 and Y6 once a fortnight) allowing teachers to monitor their progress and identify next steps.
+Vulnerable readers are highlighted and intervention is put in place. - The process of intervention is 'keep up not catch up'. - Whole class reading sessions provide opportunities to expose children to a range of high-quality texts e.g archaic texts, texts with complex plots etc. In these sessions, teachers use discussions and questioning to develop children's comprehension skills and love of reading for pleasure. - Reading is seen as an essential element of each English unit of study.
+All staff understand the importance of the explicit teaching of reading skills. - Reading is prioritised across the wider curriculum and opportunities for children to apply their reading skills are planned for and utilised across a wide range of subjects.

+- The schools participate in national events designed to develop a love of reading, such as World Book Day and National Poetry Day - The Pawsome Gang is embedded throughout all year groups and key stages ensuring children understand different question types and the strategies needed to tackle each question - The children all take home an appropriate reading book matched to their reading ability.
 Classroom reading corners offer a wide selection of 'real books', which again, children can take home to enjoy as additional reading material with their parents/carers. - Throughout the school year the importance of reading is enhanced through World Book Day, author/poet visits and reading rewards to further enrich our English curriculum.
-Also, children have access to our school library, which is open every lunchtime for children in Key Stage Two. - We frequently attempt to engage parents and help them understanding the importance of hearing their children read and reading to their child.
-Other opportunities used to engage parents: parent workshops, story sacks, parents evening, reading resources.
+Also, children have access to our school library to borrow books. - We frequently attempt to engage parents and help them understanding the importance of hearing their children read and reading to their child.
+Other opportunities used to engage parents: parent workshops, story sacks, parents evening, reading resources. - We have participated in the Lincolnshire Reading Pledge and attained the Bronze Award.
+The ultimate aim of the Reading Pledge is to ensure that every child, regardless of their background, needs or abilities becomes a confident, fluent and enthusiastic reader. - Reading ambassadors help to promote reading for pleasure. - A monthly newsletter is sent parents highlighting high quality reading materials and tips for reading for pleasure. - Rote poetry is learnt and performed by each class twice a year to support building fluency skills, prosody and comprehension.